afifudinA/Pemsu/README.md

-Just Run the RNN code and you good to go
+Clone the repo and Just Run the RNN code and you good to go